Want to get a surprise package from me and my kids, all the way from Hiroshima, Japan?

 Helpful hints for your guess

 - My tactic was a task that formed part of her daily homework in the minority language.
 I saw the results of this task, which confirmed that she used the dictionary, but I didn’t actually watch her carry it out.
-I imagine it took her about 10 minutes to complete.
+I imagine it took her less than 10 minutes to complete.

 - When I came up with the task, I knew it would work well with Lulu, that it would engage her and motivate her to want to use the dictionary.
 In fact, I think this playful tactic could help motivate almost any child to use a dictionary with more enthusiasm.
 (I’m not saying that a single tactic like this will suddenly make a reluctant child always eager to use a dictionary from then on; my point is that, by creating an engaging and positive experience, we can help turn the tide on negative feelings and resistance when it comes to using a dictionary or anything else.
 When we’re able to put a fun spin on something that previously was seen only as unpleasant, we cast the activity in a new, more favorable light.)